-- 9.1 Maintenance of the erosion and sediment control items must be continually provided during the duration of the land disturbance activity. - 9.2 The inspection and maintenance of all temporary and permanent erosion and sediment controls shall be in accordance with Section 107.14 of the VDOT R&B Specifications and Contract Special Provisions S107F and S303E. - 9.3 Accumulated sediment shall, at a minimum, be removed from erosion and sediment control facilities in accordance with Contract Special Provision S303E.
+- 9.1 Maintenance of the erosion and sediment control items must be continually provided during the duration of the land disturbance activity. - 9.2 The inspection and maintenance of all temporary and permanent erosion and sediment controls shall be conducted in accordance with Sections 107.16 and 303.03 of the 2007 VDOT R&B Specifications. - 9.3 Accumulated sediment shall, at a minimum, be removed from erosion and sediment control facilities in accordance with Section 303.03 of the 2007 VDOT R&B Specifications.